If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 For new customers signing up, try offering a discount percentage or a free trial period.
 This allows customers to sample your product at low or no risk.
 If possible, pair new customer discounts with a money-back satisfaction guarantee.

-To maximize success, once customers have completed the trial period and made their commitment, entice them further.
+Once customers have completed the trial period and made their commitment, maximize your success by enticing them further.
 There are several ways to do this, such as providing:

 - additional products with superior features to choose from